TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1_docs/List with all requirements.md

 # List with all requirements
 Requirements:

 1. Security best practices must be implemented.
 2. There should be a proxy connection between the adminserver and the webserver.
+(Check!)
 3. The webserver should not have a public IP address.
+(Check!)
 4. HTTP connections to the Load Balancer should automatically be upgraded to HTTPS connections.
 5. Connections should be secured with a minimum of TLS 1.2 or higher.
 6. The webserver should have regularly health checks.